epiharvey/fuzzy-shame/README.md

 This means that the
 module must be built from scratch each time tests are run.

+The testing framework is based on the open source unit/functional/integration testing library, TestNG.
+Tests are stored only in uncompiled source form in order to make the addition, removal, and editing of tests as simple as possible.

+Tests are run by invoking the Maven build system with the `test` target.
+The

 ##<a name="3-setup"></a>[3] Setup##

 ###<a name="31-using-git-with-jenkins"></a>[3.1] Using Git with Jenkins###